Dvent1123/discordBot/README.md

 #### Conviction

-Regular voting with an increase in weight of the member's vote over time.
+Voting with an increase in weight of the member's vote over time if they keep their vote cast for a longer period of time.
 The increase will happen in the regular intervals based on what was specified.
 With the multiplier being a percent.